Jie0618/PhysicsRegression/README.md

 This repository contains code for the paper [A Neural Symbolic Model for Space Physics](XXX).

-The code is based on the repository [End-to-end symbolic regression with transformers](https://github.com/facebookresearch/SymbolicMathematics).

 ## Install

 Using conda and the environment.yml file: